USPS Hiring Process (Here Are The Ins & Outs + FAQs)

 • 477 – Sales Services & Distribution Associate, PSE Sales Services & Distribution Associate, Casual Sales Service & Distribution Associate

-Although the format varies slightly for each test, in general, each exam tests the applicant’s memory, speed, accuracy, and ability to follow instructions.
+Although the format varies slightly for each test, each exam generally tests the applicant’s memory, speed, accuracy, and ability to follow instructions.

 It takes approximately 30 to 45 minutes to complete.